 Krupina is one of the oldest towns in Slovakia and written records indicate that it dates back to 1135 although archaeological digs report that tools from the bronze ages were found.
+Pretty much the only thing to do, aside from rent a teepee, is the Krupina watch tower.
+Here’s how you can visit and what to expect.

 Directions: With Tesco on your left, turn right onto Majersky rad.
 Carry on, going over the bridge and turn immediately right onto Dionyza Stura.
 Take the second turning on the left onto Tanistravár and follow the road until you get to the tower.